What’s going on within your network both from an ingress an egress POV is vital. We’ve updated these tools for 2020.

 This tool has been mentioned a few other times in our directory.
 It is complementary to the other tools listed within this category. ngrep is similar to tcpdump, but it offers more in that it will show the ‘regular expression’ in the payload of a packet, and also demonstrate the matching packets on a screen or console.
 The end result is that the user (typically a penetration tester or network security engineer) will see all unencrypted traffic being passed over the network.
 You need to put the network interface into promiscuous mode in order for this to work.

 Downloading and using of Ngrep is free.

 It works on operating systems running Linux, Windows and MAC OS X.

 Ngrep is used to store traffic on the wire and store pcap dump files and read files generated by tools like tcpdump or wireshark.

 Ntop is a network probing tool used by cybersecurity professionals to show network usage.
-When placed in ‘interactive mode’ ntop will display the network status on an end-user’s terminal.
+When in ‘interactive mode’ ntop displays the network status on an end-user’s terminal.
 If placed on ‘web mode’, this tool will behave like a web server and wil create an HTML dump of the network status.
 It supports a Flow emitter/NetFlow/collector which is an HTTP-based client interface for making ntop-centric monitoring applications and RRD for storing traffic statistics persistently.